wrale/docker-dna/README.md

         cd ../rabbitmq
         docker build -t yourname/docker-dna_rabbitmq:3.1.5 .

-Optionally, you can create your own DockerDNA role using Ansible role syntax.
+### Create your own DockerDNA roles using [Ansible Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html).

+Take a look at the zookeeper/ and rabbitmq/ directories for reference.

 ### Run the container you built: